SDiFI/masdif/README.md

 - `PATCH/PUT /conversations/:id` - Appends message to conversation with given id, receives bot response as JSON
 - `GET /health` - Returns the health status of the API
 - `GET /info` - Returns information about the bot.
-This is typically the first request sent by the client and is used to initialize the chat widget with e.g. the motd and supported languages.
+This is typically the first request sent by the client and is used to initialize the chat widget with e.g. the message of the day and supported languages.
+- `GET  /version` - Returns the version of the Manager

 The following API endpoints are planned for future versions:

 - `GET  /api` - shows the OpenAPI documentation
 - `POST /conversations/:id/audio` - Appends audio recording to conversation with given id, i.e. synchronous ASR
-- `GET  /version` - Returns the version of the Manager

 The client sends messages via POST requests to Masdif.
 The POST request blocks on completion of all involved services.
 All id's are UUID's and therefore unique.
 Only the client knows the conversation id, which is used to identify the